muhammadadyl/SouthernX/README.md

 ## Demo
 - [Frontend](http://southernx.azurewebsites.net)
-- [Api](https://southernx-api.azurewebsites.net) (I haven;t install swagger, so you wont see anything until you hit endpoint)
+- [Api](https://southernx-api.azurewebsites.net) (I haven't install swagger, so you wont see anything until you hit endpoint)

 ## Backend Architecture
 Backend Architecture is designed to support Microservice Architecture, It is a loose and practical form of Clean Architecture.
 Purely developed on ASP.Net core 3.1.
 This Implementation also contains Simple Memory Caching for backend data.